The internet is full of SafetyWing insurance reviews from people who have never actually had to make a claim with

 You can choose to purchase coverage for certain trip dates or have it auto-renew every month.

 Many other companies force you to choose an end date.
-If you underestimate the length of your trip and need to extend, it’ll not only cost you extra, but any claims you made may become pre-existing conditions on the renewed policy.
+If you underestimate the length of your trip and need to extend, it’ll not only cost you extra, but any claims you made before extending may become pre-existing conditions on the renewed policy.

 With SafetyWing, you can auto-renew each month for an entire year before you have to buy a new policy.

 #3 – Deductible is per policy period

-This means if you keep extending your policy each month, you can go for a whole year and only have to pay your deductible once.
+This means if you keep auto-renewing your policy each month, you can go for a whole year and only have to pay your deductible once.

-Some other companies charge your deductible per claim—meaning if you had to go to the doctor for multiple issues, you’d have to pay the out-of-pocket deductible over and over before your coverage kicks in.
+Some other companies charge you a deductible per claim — meaning if you had to go to the doctor for multiple issues, you’d have to pay the out-of-pocket deductible over and over before your coverage kicks in.

 #4 – You get bonus home-country coverage